muhaiminulsadat/Sifra-Voice-Assistant/README.md

 ---

-If you want, I can also **create a ready-to-use `requirements.txt`** file with all your project dependencies so anyone can run your Jarvis without errors.
+If you want, I can also **create a ready-to-use `requirements.txt`** file with all your project dependencies so anyone can run your SIFRA without errors.

 Do you want me to do that next?